TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/pipeline_assembler.md

     return step
 ```

 This extracts inputs from dependencies, generates outputs, and uses the step builder to create a SageMaker Pipeline step.
+It now uses the enhanced `PropertyReference` class to properly create SageMaker property references.

+### 5.1 Enhanced Property Reference Handling

+The assembler now uses the `PropertyReference` class's `to_runtime_property()` method to create actual SageMaker `Properties` objects rather than dictionary representations.
+This addresses a key issue where property references weren't properly handled during pipeline execution.

+The enhanced implementation:

+1. **Properly locates output specifications** - It finds the source step's output specification using the step builder's spec registry
+2. **Creates proper PropertyReference objects** - It creates a `PropertyReference` that connects to the source step's output
+3. **Navigates property paths correctly** - It uses `to_runtime_property()` to navigate property paths to access the correct property object
+4. **Provides robust error handling** - It includes fallbacks to S3 URIs when property references can't be resolved

+This approach solves the `AttributeError: 'dict' object has no attribute 'decode'` error that occurred during pipeline execution when a dictionary representation of a property was passed to functions expecting a string URL or a proper `Properties` object.

 ### 6. Pipeline Generation